PowerDNS/pdns/docs/settings.rst

 .. versionchanged:: 4.6.0
   This setting now accepts a hashed and salted version.

 Static pre-shared authentication key for access to the REST API.
-Since 4.6.0 the key can be hashed and salted using ``rec_control hash-password APIKEY`` instead of being stored in the configuration in plaintext.
+Since 4.6.0 the key can be hashed and salted using ``pdnsutil hash-password`` instead of being stored in the configuration in plaintext.

 .. _setting-autosecondary: